lightphos/cellula/README.md

    Interprets the instructions in the nucleus and runs them

 Deployer
-   Should be part of the cell?
+   Should be part of the cell/nuclear

-Deployer logic...
+Communications/Event Bus

+##Deployment logic

-All code to be run are verticles (extends AbstractVerticle) http://vertx.io
+-- All code to be run are verticles (extends AbstractVerticle) http://vertx.io

+All code to do absolutely anything is in the nucleus, including the deployment code

-Deploy runs as many as there are verticles (translated to cells).
+Deployment runs as many cells as needed

+##Election
 For N cells, each cell sends N messages (each cell has all N cells code).
 Each cell receives an announcement from all the cells for the 1st once and checks the timestamp of all (nanosecond time) for the 1st cell.
 The shortest time becomes the master.